parasharabh/ngx-http-client-service/projects/ngx-http-client-service/README.md

 # Contributing

-I are happy to accept pull requests or test cases for things that do not work.
+I am happy to accept pull requests or test cases for things that do not work.
 Feel free to submit one of those.

 However, I will only accept pull requests that have maintenable, readable, lint test passed, test cases(old and new) and test cases passed(old and new).
 Please add new test cases and remove older ones only if applicable.